Applying for Financial Aid

 For First-year applicants, the FAFSA is used to determine your eligibility for federal and state grants, work-study, and federal loans; domestic transfer students who submit the FAFSA will also be considered for Drexel need-based aid (effective Fall 2024).

-The 2025–2026 FAFSA is anticipated to open on December 1, 2024 at the Federal Student Aid website.
-Drexel recommends completing your FAFSA as soon as the form is available.
+The 2025–2026 FAFSA can be completed at the Federal Student Aid website.
+Drexel recommends completing your FAFSA as soon as possible.
 You will need Drexel's school code (003256) and your 2023 tax information to submit this application.
 To learn more, visit the How to File the Free Application for Federal Student Aid (FAFSA) page

 Admission Type FAFSA (Priority Deadline)